-The circle of each text box you add fills with the same colour shown in the first box, and a number indicates its order in the thread (you can reorder text boxes at any time).
+The circle of each text box you add fills with the same color shown in the first box, and a number indicates its order in the thread (you can reorder text boxes at any time).

-To add content to the thread, type in the first text box of an empty thread or add to existing text in the thread.
+To add content to the thread, type in the first text box of an empty thread, or add to existing text in the thread.

-If the last text box in the thread has a clipping indicator at the bottom, which indicates that there is more text than will fit in the text box, do one of the following:
+If the last text box in the thread has a clipping indicator at the bottom, which indicates that there is more text than can fit in the text box, do one of the following: